Inspiaaa/UnityHFSM/README.md

 ## Control flow of OnLogic

-Every StateMachine's `OnLogic` method manages the automatic transitions via Transition (`TransitionBase`) objects and the active state's logic function.
+Every StateMachine's `OnLogic` method manages the automatic transitions via `Transition` (`TransitionBase`) objects and the active state's logic function.

 Here's what happens:

 1. The state machine checks all global transitions (transitions from any state) and sees if a transition should occur.
-If this is the case, the state machine will transition to the new state, and call the new state's `OnLogic` function.
+If this is the case, the state machine will advance to the new state, and call the new state's `OnLogic` function.

 2. If this is not the case, the fsm checks all direct transitions (transitions that go directly from the active state to another state) and sees if a transition should occur.
-If this is the case, the state machine will transition to the new state, and call the new state's `OnLogic` function.
+If this is the case, the state machine will move on to the new state, and call the new state's `OnLogic` function.

 3. If this is not the case, the fsm will finally call the currently active state's `OnLogic` function.